-Dorita, an English teacher at the high school in Altagracia, has been our office manager since 1999.
-She works with community members on Ometepe to develop project proposals and to carry out the projects funded by our organization.
-Dora is a superb cultural ambassador who helps people on both of our islands understand one another.
+Dorita has been our office manager since 1999.
+She juggled these duties with teaching English at the high school in Altagracia for many years, until she retired from that job in February 2021.
+Dorita works with community members on Ometepe to develop project proposals and to carry out the projects funded by our organization.
+She is a superb cultural ambassador who helps people on both of our islands understand one another.
 She has visited Bainbridge Island seven times.

 Scholarship Coordinator: Santiago Triguero

-My name is Santiago, I was born in Sintiope, but I live in Urbaite.
-The first time that I heard about BOSIA was a project that the organization supported in the primary school in Sintiope, later when I started working as a teacher in la Paloma, the parents were working in the school with a project supported by the Organization.
+I was born in Sintiope, but I live in Urbaite.
+The first time that I heard about BOSIA was a project that the organization supported in the primary school in Sintiope.
+Later when I started working as a teacher in la Paloma, the parents were working in the school with a project supported by the organization.
 One year later, in 2003, I began teaching in Merida, where I worked in some projects supported by the organization, such a sports court that was being built.
-The principal of the Robert Drew high school told me the history of my school, that the name is an honor one member of Bainbridge for all the support to the school.
+The principal of the Robert Drew High School told me the history of my school, that the name is to honor one member of Bainbridge for all the support to the school.
 One year later, I was invited by the teacher, Jose Efrain Gonzalez, the head of the high school in that moment, to belong to the local scholarship committee.
-In 2003 Robert Drew high school had the first graduation and I had the opportunity to meet Maggie Drew, a wife of Robert Drew, who was at this event.
+In 2003 Robert Drew High School had the first graduation and I had the opportunity to meet Maggie Drew, a wife of Robert Drew, who was at this event.

-From that time, I belonged to Robert Drew high School Scholarship committee, and in 2006 I was selected to be the treasurer of the committee and I still working in the same position, In 2008 I was selected to visit your beautiful Bainbridge Island as an English teacher delegation.
+From that time, I belonged to Robert Drew High School Scholarship Committee, and in 2006 I was selected to be the treasurer of the committee and I still working in the same position.
+In 2008 I was selected to visit your beautiful Bainbridge Island on an English teacher delegation.
 It was one of my best experiences in my life.

-Now, I am working as a coordinator of the scholarship program, it is a big challenge, but I completely sure that with help of God and the staffs members we will go forward.
+Now, I am working as a coordinator of the scholarship program.
+It is a big challenge, but I am completely sure that with help of God and the staff members we will go forward.